Nymph (album)

 Nymph is the debut studio album by British rapper and singer Shygirl.
 It was released on 30 September 2022 on vinyl, CD, cassette and digital download, through Because Music.
 The album was announced alongside the release of its lead single "Firefly" on 10 May 2022.
 The second single "Come for Me" was released on 7 June 2022.
+The album was shortlisted for the 2023 Mercury Prize.

+Background

+On 20 November 2020, Shygirl released her second extended play, Alias, via the Because Music label.
+Featuring additional production by Kai Whiston, Sophie, and Sega Bodega, Alias was critically praised by outlets such as Pitchfork and NME and received a column in Vogue.
+After pursuing other projects such as a performance film titled "Blu", a remix EP, and being featured on a remix of Lady Gaga and Blackpink's "Sour Candy" on Lady Gaga's Dawn of Chromatica remix album, Nymph had its writing process commence in late September 2021 and end in December of the same year.